 Downtown eateries are especially varied and vibrant, with food from different countries and cultures on full display.
-Some offer no-frills, but over the top delicious options, others feature luxe ambiance to go along with crafted cocktails, extensive wine lists, and expensive menus.
+Some offer no-frills, but over-the-top delicious options, while others feature luxe ambiance to go along with crafted cocktails, extensive wine lists, and expensive menus.

 Here’s a list of our 11 favorite restaurants to try in downtown Steel City!

 Tucked into an unassuming storefront that looks more like a convenience store than a restaurant, you’ll find Arepittas, specializing in Venezuelan street food.
 You cannot go wrong with anything on this menu, but our favorite appetizer is the yuca frita, made from the root of the cassava plant.
 Fried plantains and empanadas made with a variety of fillings are also terrific.
 Make sure you save plenty of room for the main course, a Venezuelan specialty called arepas, which consists of a cornmeal flatbread, stuffed with your choice of beef, pork, chicken or seafood, cheese, avocado, and other traditional ingredients.
 The Reina pepiada was a favorite — an arepas stuffed with shredded white chicken, avocado, mayo, and garlic.
-Be sure to wash your meal down with a traditional drink, perhaps coffee lemonade, or chicha Andina.
+To finish off your dining experience, be sure to wash your meal down with a traditional drink, perhaps coffee lemonade, or chicha andina.

 The food at Arepittas is tasty, filling, and easy on the wallet.
-Bottom line: this is a great place to grab a quick bite, popular with locals and visitors alike!
+Bottom line: This is a great place to grab a quick bite or takeout, popular with locals and visitors alike!